j0sephh123/fitness-tracker/README.md

 - [] edit a workout when in a list -> with a modal

 ## Ideas
+- [] is adding a breadcrumb a good idea? for example: `workouts -> workout -> edit workout`
 - [] Exercise CRUD functionality

 ## Ready for Work

+## In Progress

 - [] edit for a workout edit page /workout/:id/edit

-## In Progress

-[] if there are no workouts in /workouts - show message for that

 ## Completed

-[x] add delete functionality for single workout page
+[x] if there are no workouts in /workouts - show message for that [x] add delete functionality for single workout page
 [x] a page for a single workout]
 [x] loading for creation and deletion of a workout - no styling yet, just the possibility for that